f3greenlevel/f3greenlevel.github.io/content/contact/index.md

 For website comments, see [GitHub](https://github.com/f3greenlevel/f3greenlevel.github.io).

-If you're new to F3, visiting from out of town, or just have a general question or comment, please email us:  f3greenlevel@gmail.com
+If you're new to F3, visiting from out of town, or just have a general question or comments, please email us:  f3greenlevel@gmail.com

 </div>